HWSec-UNC/verification-benchmarks/README.md

 We encourage the community to contribute new properties and pull requests are welcome!

 ## How to Cite
-Please cite our arXiv paper when using any of these properties.
+Please cite our SecDev paper when using any of these properties.

+@inproceedings{rogers2025hardware,
+author = {Jayden Rogers and Niyaz Shakeel and Xiao Tan and Samantha Espinosa and Divya Mankani and Cade Chabra and Kaki Ryan and Cynthia Sturton}, title = {Hardware Security Benchmarks for Open-Source SystemVerilog Designs}, year = {2025}, publisher = {IEEE}, booktitle = {Proceedings of the Secure Development Conference (SecDev)}
+}

+A preprint version of the paper is available on arXiv:
 [Security Properties for Open-Source Hardware Designs](https://arxiv.org/abs/2412.08769)

 @misc{rogers2024securitypropertiesopensourcehardware,